meedstrom/meedstrom.github.io/_posts/2022-01-08-nutrition.md

 I had no bias for meat, but I was (and still am) biased in favour of bread and beer, because I like the stuff so much.
 I also like many vegetarian foods.
 I enjoy tofu, seitan and legumes.
 I think quorn nuggets beat chicken nuggets.

-I read about retinoids (animal-sourced vitamin A) versus carotenoids (vegetable-sourced vitamin A).
+Since it&rsquo;s common in Sweden to believe plant-based is healthiest, I was surprised to read about retinoids (animal-sourced vitamin A) versus carotenoids (vegetable-sourced vitamin A).
 How to find vitamin K1 and K2 in an animal-free diet.
 What role omega 3 plays, how much we need, and what factors might affect how much we need.
 I followed nerds discussing ideal supplement regimens on forums about human longevity and nootropics.

-Time and time again, I found that the nutrient under analysis can be found in some animal tissue or other, together with all the right cofactors that aid its absorption.
+Time and time again, I found that the nutrient under analysis can be found in some animal tissue or other, together with all the cofactors known to aid its absorption.
 Often it could be found especially in the &ldquo;worst&rdquo; part from a cholesterol perspective, e.g. the egg yolk, the saturated animal fat, the red meat.
 Animals started looking like a preformulated nutritional supplement from Nature.
 So that&rsquo;s what I ate.
 I spent much of my free time that year just geeking out about nutrition, and was at the peak of my health.
 I virtually couldn&rsquo;t sunburn, I went shirtless and barefoot all the time, my immune system was king, my eyesight improved, my reflexes improved.

 Back then, I also enjoyed breaking norms, holding the secret that society at large doesn&rsquo;t know.
 Now I use the experience of the keto in-group as a reference for what it may be like to be in a cult, and it&rsquo;s useful.
 I&rsquo;m not calling them a cult, but all internet echo chambers have tendencies in that direction.
 I remained skeptical enough that keto birthed my interest in statistics, so I could read the papers everyone was citing and make sense of them for myself.
 Thus I got a statistics degree.
+Overkill?
+No.  I would soon find bad science everywhere, not just nutrition.

 <a id="org3636f72"></a>

 ## Current me (2022)

 These days I don&rsquo;t want to be an iconoclast in nutrition science.
-I&rsquo;d prefer my diet to mesh easily with other people for social reasons.
+I&rsquo;d prefer if my diet could mesh easily with other people for social reasons.

 My outlook on optimal nutrition is a bit different from 2013-me and more flexible, and I think that biochemistry is so complicated that a reductionist approach focusing on specific nutrients doesn&rsquo;t make sense at this stage of the science.

 If you optimize a diet for specific nutrients, I think you&rsquo;re just [Goodharting](https://en.wikipedia.org/wiki/Goodhart%27s_law) it: targeting a measure and not its underlying cause.
-In Kuhnian terms, the field of nutrition doesn&rsquo;t appear to have gotten out of the [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html) stage.
+In Kuhnian terms, the field of nutrition may not yet have gotten out of the stage called [pre-science](https://www.simplypsychology.org/Kuhn-Paradigm.html), but I&rsquo;m not sure if it&rsquo;s that or it&rsquo;s just in the throes of a paradigm shift, or if it&rsquo;s something about its intermix with government politics and the food industry that twists it into an inertia-laden slow-changing mess where famous researchers feel they must not admit any mistakes.

 At this point I&rsquo;d only expect a holistic perspective to provide good answers, provided of course that you keep your pet holistic theory falsifiable and are in a position to learn from predictive failure.
 That is, you&rsquo;ll swap out the holistic framework you&rsquo;re using for a different one when surprising evidence turns up, rather than explain away the evidence so you can keep the framework unmodified.
 Any evidence should result in *some* modification to your framework.
 Be like astronomy, not like astrology; be specific in your predictions, don&rsquo;t move the goalposts, be quick to abandon hypotheses, and don&rsquo;t maintain any unfalsifiable claims unless you can causally tie them to a different-but-related claim that is falsifiable.

 <a id="org31fbebe"></a>